mourjo/rock-paper-scissors/README.md

 - Rock beats scissors
 - Scissors beats paper

-This is a program that plays Paper-Rock-Scissors between the computer and a real player.
+This is a program that plays Rock-Paper-Scissors between the computer and a real player.

 ## Compiling the system